colinxy/colinxy.github.io/about.md

 I maintain a [history of preferences]({{ site.baseurl }}/preferences) (CS related) as they change over time.
-Since I still fairly young, both options of the above categories are open to me.
+Since I am still fairly young, both options of the above categories are open to me.
 Hopefully, it would be of interest to both readers and the future me.